 Intersex-inclusive Progress Pride Flag collage

-This pride flag is based on the Intersex-inclusive Progressive Pride Flag, which combines the traditional rainbow flag with additional colours and symbols to highlight underrepresented groups in the LGBTQ+ community.
-The flag has been combined with artwork of the Garden's plants that have connections to the LGBTQ+ community.
-These plants have been painted by Chelsea Physic Garden's Florilegium Society.
+Zavala designed the original identity for the A Dash of Lavender exhibition and programming in 2022 and was tasked with extending the identity with a revised logo, new botanical pride flag collage, and new map design for the trail highlighting select plants.
+The flag is based on the Intersex-inclusive Progressive Pride Flag (designed by Valentino Vecchietti), which combines the traditional rainbow flag with additional colours and symbols to highlight underrepresented groups in the LGBTQ+ community.
+The original flag design has been combined with artwork of plants growing in the Garden that have connections to the LGBTQ+ community.
+The botanical illustrations in the flag collage have been sourced from paintings by Chelsea Physic Garden's Florilegium Society collection.
+Plants were researched, selected, scaled, meticulously cut out digitally, and applied to the flag design.

 Intersex-inclusive Progressive Pride Flag collage, Photo by Connor Butler